 To accomplish these objectives, highly capable undergraduate students are selected to participate in a ten-week intensive research project under the direction of a University of Minnesota faculty mentor.
 In addition to the research activities, each student participates in a small peer group seminar where each student describes his/her project and reports on progress.

-Community-building activities include an orientation event prior to the beginning of the summer, periodic seminars about ethical issues in the research environment, as well as numerous weekend social activities.
+Community-building activities include an orientation event prior to the beginning of the summer, seminars about ethical and professioanl issues in the research environment, as well as numerous weekend social activities.
 At the end of the summer, each student prepares and presents a professional quality poster at the LSSURP poster symposium, which is followed by a closing program.
 During their summer of involvement students experience the culture of laboratory or field research in a research-oriented academic community.

 These experiences often have a significant impact on subsequent professional and/or career choices.
 Through participation in LSSURP students can personally observe and experience the University of Minnesota and thereby become familiar with the outstanding academic opportunities as well as the exceptional quality of life available in Minnesota.